Chenchuhui/AutoTranslation/README.md

 # Translation Processing Automation

 This repository automates the process of translating JSON files using APIs and uploading the translated data back to the server.
+App url: https://app.suitedash.com.
 The project includes scripts for fetching resources, extracting and translating data, and posting the translated files.

 ---